johnsosc/626finalproj/README.md

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/TopTrips.png)

 ### Drop Off Zone ID Analysis
 * Below is a descriptive list of the top 30 most active drop off zones for yellow and green taxi during the evening and morning commutes.
+* This list represents more than 50% of the overall yellow and green drop off zone data
-* The first 10 rows are bolded due to an overlap in drop off zone IDs between the yellow and green services
+* The first 11 rows are bolded due to an overlap in drop off zone IDs between the yellow and green services

 Green Taxi Zone ID | Yellow Zone ID |
 -------------|-------------|